udzura/slides/rubykaigi2025/index.md

 # But It Still Didn't Work

-- Rust's panic was converted to `unreachable`, making it unclear
+- Rust's panic was converted to `unreachable`...
   - `unreachable` = a wasm instruction meaning "this point should never be reached, error if reached"
 - Modified it to return error strings instead of panicking